 Jump back in time as much as 145 million years.
-A good portion of North America's Midwest was a lush tropical habitat complete with a vast inland sea.
+A good portion of North America's Midwest was a lush subtropical habitat complete with a vast inland sea.
 This is where the dinosaurs roamed.
-Fast forward to the present to stand surrounded by the eroded limestone formations and maroon-striped canyons of the Canadian Badlands.
+Fast forward to the present to stand surrounded by the eroded chimneys of rock and maroon-striped canyons and coulees of the Canadian Badlands.
 The ancient seabed holds the world’s richest deposits of prehistoric fossils and dinosaur finds.
 Since the 19th century, many of the most important discoveries were made right here, including our very own Albertosaurus.

 Alberta’s badlands can be found primarily in the central and southern parts of the province.
 But did you know we have badlands in the northwest?
 Alberta’s Fossil Trail spans 2,500 km (1,553 mi), running through the province from northwest to southeast.